ValentinPierre-dev/VP_Sportsee/README.md

 Press "Y" and you can now navigate to http://localhost:3001

-Back-end and Front-end are connected now, good job !
+Back-end and Front-end are now connected, good job !